jvde-github/AIS-catcher/README.md

 **Edge version** has recently added:
 - Bug fix in setting baud rate for serial devices
+- Experimentation with NMEA2000 via socketCAN on Linux
 - Speed (moving/stationary) and Ship class now included as labels in Prometheus output
 - Map overlays will be stored as part of the settings, so wil automatically reopen when the browser is refreshed (separate storage for day and night mode)
 - Ship icon that unlocks the side table is now always visible.
 For narrow screens (<800px) the button will open the separate tab with the ship list